 Tourism and businesses thrive during major holidays, particularly during the Chinese New Year.
 However, it’s worth noting that public offices will remain closed during these times, so plan accordingly.
-This can be particularly bothersome during Golden Weeks, as government offices will remain shut for the entirety of the holiday.
+This can be particularly bothersome during Golden Week, as government offices will remain shut for the entirety of the holiday.

 Banks are mostly closed during Chinese public holidays.
 However, they may keep central branches open.
 If you need to go to the bank during the holidays, head to the city’s financial district, where there’s a greater chance you’ll find an open branch.

-Traditionally, Thanksgiving and Christmas are not holidays that are celebrated in China.
-Thanksgiving is essentially a North American holiday, existing solely in the United States and Canada.
-It is not celebrated in China, and the closest thing to it among Chinese holidays is the Mid-Autumn Festival, which is similarly focused on family and being thankful for the year’s blessings.
+Thanksgiving (感恩节 Gǎn'ēnjié) is essentially a North American holiday, existing mainly in the United States and Canada.
+People do not celebrate Thanksgiving in China.
+The closest thing to it among Chinese holidays is the Mid-Autumn Festival.
+This holiday is similarly focused on family and being thankful for the year’s blessings.

-There’s even a unique Chinese Christmas tradition of gifting red apples on Christmas Eve, which stems from the fact that the first syllable of the Mandarin word for Christmas Eve (平安夜 Píng’ān Yè) sounds similar to the first syllable of the Mandarin word for apple (苹果 píngguŏ).
-You can read more about Christmas in China in our previous post!
+There’s even a unique Chinese Christmas tradition of gifting red apples on Christmas Eve.
+This practice stems from the fact that the first syllable of the Mandarin word for Christmas Eve (平安夜 Píng’ān Yè) sounds similar to the first syllable of the Mandarin word for apple (苹果 píngguŏ).

-What are the dates for this year’s Chinese holidays?
+When are this year’s Chinese holidays?

 Every year, the Chinese government issues an official schedule of public Chinese holidays:

 These holidays offer a unique chance to get to know the local culture and participate in some of the most enchanting activities China has to offer.
-Spending the holidays in China is a truly breathtaking experience!
+Celebrating holidays in China is truly a worthwhile and enriching experience!